-Reference is made to the Technical Report titled "National Instrument 43-101 Technical Report: Updated Mineral Resource and Reserve Estimates for the El Cubo Project, Guanajuato State, Mexico" effective December 31, 2016 and dated March 3, 2017 (the "Technical Report") prepared for Endeavour Silver Corp. (the "Company").
+Reference is to the Technical Report titled "Amended National Instrument 43-101 Technical Report: Updated Mineral Resource and Reserve Estimates for the Bolanitos Project, Guanajuato State, Mexico" effective December 31, 2016, dated March 3, 2017 and amended March 27, 2018 (the "Technical Report") prepared for Endeavour Silver Corp. (the "Company").

-I consent to any extracts from or a summary of the Technical Report contained in, or incorporated by reference in, the Annual Information Form dated February 22, 2018, the Company's Short Form Base Shelf Prospectus dated May 3, 2016 and the Prospectus Supplement dated May 5, 2016 thereto, the Annual Report of the Company on Form 40-F dated February 22, 2018, the Registration Statement on Form F-10 (File No. 333-210911) of Endeavour Silver Corp. (collectively the "Disclosure Documents").
+I consent to the public filing of the Technical Report by the Company and to any extracts from or a summary of the Technical Report contained in, or incorporated by reference in the Company's Amended Annual Information Form dated as of February 22, 2018 (except dated as of March 27, 2018 in respect of certain technical reports amended March 27, 2018), the Company's Short Form Base Shelf Prospectus dated May 3, 2016 and the Prospectus Supplement dated May 5, 2016 thereto, the Second Amended Annual Report of the Company on Form 40-F/A for the fiscal year ended December 31, 2017 and the Registration Statement on Form F-10 (File No. 333-223560) of the Company (collectively the "Disclosure Documents").